rohitkalbhor/Hotel-Service-web/README.md

 # Hotel-Service-web
-This is repository of my Hotel Rating Microservice Project
+This is my Hotel Rating Microservice Project